 5. Legacy and Remembrance

-5.1 Visiting Berlin Airlift Sites
+5.1 Berlin Airlift Sites

 Conclusion

-Understanding the CNN Cold War Berlin Blockade is essential to comprehend the intricate dynamics of the Cold War era and the division of Germany.
-The Berlin Blockade marked a turning point in the relationship between the Soviet Union and the Western powers, highlighting their respective ideologies and commitment to their spheres of influence.
+To understand the CNN Cold War Berlin Blockade is to know the interstate conflict era and the division of Germany.
+Therefore, the Berlin Blockade was the beginning of the end of Soviet Union and the Western powers’ relationship as well as an indication for their ideologies as well as their commitment to smash into their spheres of influence.